It’s not WHAT you say, but HOW you say it.

 Malaysian students

-RM29,120 (annual)
+RM31,120 (annual)

 International students

-RM36,880 (annual)
+RM39,440 (annual)

-* The indicative course fees shown here applies to students studying on-campus in Malaysia for the relevant year only.
+* The indicative course fees shown here apply to students studying on-campus in Malaysia for the relevant year only.
 They are based on a standard study load per year.
-However, please note that fees are assessed according to a student’s study load in each semester, and variation to study load will result in an adjustment to tuition fees.
+However, please note that fees are assessed according to a student's study load in each semester, and variation to study load will result in an adjustment to tuition fees.
 All fees are subject to annual review and may be adjusted.

 Scholarships